-long-term restructuring of plantations in the Tavy valley lual restocking with a range of leaved species; consider promoting less prominent ations as recreational spaces untain biking).
+Plan for the long-term restructuring of large conifer plantations in the Tavy valley, through gradual restocking with a range of native broadleaved species; consider retaining and promoting less prominent conifer plantations as recreational spaces (e.g. for mountain biking).

-e, extend and link semiats such as heathland, hedges ds, including through the reinstatement of lost field boundaries.
+Plan to create, extend and link seminatural habitats such as heathland, hedges and woodlands, including through the reinstatement of lost field boundaries.
+Crown copyright and database right [2016] dnance Survey [100021242]